 Cabell County Career and Technology Academy welcomes interested students in our growing programs.
 Please see your counselor for an application to become part of the many programs available as either a half day or full day student.

 Sincerely, Frank L. Barnett

 Core Requirements for Graduation

-The following are the graduation requirements for students in Cabell County.
+Following are the graduation requirements for students in West Virginia public high schools.
 Students are required to complete 24 credits to graduate.

 Credits Required: 24